Guyverix/fail2ban-flies/README.md

 > The bash script will require either a password (bad idea, but it is your network) or ssh-keys to be set up.

-The sudoers file will need at least a passwordless setting for the fail2ban-client so the user can update the jail.
+> The sudoers file will need at least a passwordless setting for the fail2ban-client so the user can update the jail.

 This still needs some work:

-Log levels will be set internal to the script or possibly by the cfg file to log to syslog
+* Log levels will be set internal to the script or possibly by the cfg file to log to syslog
+* decide if ssh passwords should be used at all

 ## TODO (if anyone cares about it)